Bob Allen (economic historian): Education

-Allen obtained his B.A. at Carleton College, Minnesota in 1969.
-Allen then attended Harvard University for graduate school, where he earned his Ph.D. in 1975.
-His doctoral research focused on economic history; in particular, his dissertation examined the growth of the British iron and steel industry in the 19th century, foreshadowing his later interest in industrial development.
+Allen obtained his B.A. at Carleton College in Minnesota in 1969.
+He then earned his Ph.D. in economic history from Harvard University in 1975 with a dissertation on International Competition and the Growth of the British Iron and Steel Industry, 1830–1913.
+His doctoral research was initially funded by the American Iron and Steel Institute and examined the growth of the British iron and steel industry in the 19th century, foreshadowing his later interest in industrial development.

 Career

 Allen has been a professor since 1973, first at Hamilton College, then from 1975 in the Department of Economics of the University of British Columbia, where he taught for over two decades.
-In 1993-94 he was a visiting professor at Harvard University.
-Starting in 2000, he was associated with the University of Oxford, and from 2002-2013 was Professor of Economic History and a fellow of Nuffield College.
+In 1993–1994 he was a visiting professor at Harvard University.
+Starting in 2000, he was associated with the University of Oxford, and from 2002–2013 was Professor of Economic History and a fellow of Nuffield College.

-Allen was president of the Economic History Association in 2012-13, and retired from Oxford University in 2013.
+Allen was president of the Economic History Association in 2012–2013, and retired from Oxford University in 2013.
 Upon retirement, Allen assumed the position of Global Distinguished Professor of Economic History at New York University Abu Dhabi, a post he currently holds.
 He also remains a Senior Research Fellow at Nuffield College, Oxford, maintaining an active presence in scholarly research.

 Allen has been recognized with numerous honors and leadership roles.
 He was elected a Fellow of the Royal Society of Canada in 1994 and a Fellow of the British Academy in 2003.

 He has been awarded the Ranki Prize of the Economic History Association for his 1992 and 2003 works (see below).
-He was also awarded the Arthur H. Cole Prize (1979-80) and Explorations Prize (2001-03, 2009) for outstanding research articles in economic history journals.
+He was also awarded the Arthur H. Cole Prize (1979–1980) and Explorations Prize (2001–2003, 2009) for outstanding research articles in economic history journals.

-His book, British Industrial Revolution in Global Perspective, was selected as a Book of the Year by the Economist and Times Literary Supplement in 2009.
+His book British Industrial Revolution in Global Perspective was selected as a Book of the Year by the Economist and Times Literary Supplement in 2009.